People

 CV | Email | she/her/hers

-I am a second-year student in the clinical psychology doctoral program.
+I am a fourth-year student in the clinical psychology doctoral program.
 My interests broadly involve looking at neurological (imaging and biology) predictors of adverse outcomes following stressful life experiences/adverse childhood experiences.
 Currently, I am working on my master’s thesis analyzing how the endocannabinoid system relates to resting state functional connectivity and the development of PTSD using data from a study the lab previously collected.
 I also am helping collect data for the lab’s study examining pediatric vulnerability to PTSD and depression after experiencing a traumatic injury.

 Adriane Davis